temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 A similar case was seen when [this user](https://community.temporal.io/t/unable-to-get-temporal-sys-add-search-attributes-workflow-workflow-state-context-deadline-exceeded/4229) tried configuring mTLS in a Docker container and Openshift pod.
 The environment couldn't find the user's `FRONTEND_DNS_NAME` and couldn't connect with Temporal.

+If your errors stem from network issues, try to resolve the problem with the solutions below.

-Check your configuration files for missing environmental variables.
+- Check your configuration files for missing environmental variables.
-Make sure that the frontend and internode certificates are clearly defined.
+- Make sure that the frontend and internode certificates are clearly defined.
-Add any missing values before deploying the server again.
+- Add any missing values before deploying the server again.

 ### Short timeouts